 Motsuji Temple 毛越寺

-Festivals and zazen meditation at a garden temple over 12 centuries old
+Festivals and zazen meditation at a garden temple nearly 12 centuries old

 Possessing one of a few remaining examples of a Pure Land Buddhist garden in Japan, Motsuji Temple quiets the mind with its serene beauty.